dimdung/advent2024/day2/readme.md

 ```

 dimdung@htl007 day2 % python3 day2.py input.txt
-The Day2 Puzzle input Part 1: 279
+The Day2 Puzzle Input # Part 1: 279
-The Day2 Puzzle input Part 2: 343
+The Day2 Puzzle Input # Part 2: 343
 dimdung@htl007 day2 %

 That's the right answer!
 You are one gold star closer to finding the Chief Historian.
 [Continue to Part Two]